 The Staff Council is composed of 14 elected representatives who serve on a voluntary basis.
 Fifty percent of the Council representatives are of nonexempt status.
 The ratio of representation to staff is approximately 1:50.
-We are elected by our peers within our own apportionment category.
-There are one representative from the Atlanta Academic category, two from Atlanta Administrative, four from Macon Academic, five from Macon Administrative, and one from MERC.
+We are elected by our peers within our own apportionment (category/campus) as listed in the Staff Council bylaws.
+In that listing, the campuses/centers included are as follows:

-Council representatives are staff employees with at least two years of full-time employment at Mercer.
-Representatives may not hold a faculty rank or titles of Director, Assistant Vice President or higher, Assistant Dean or higher, and cannot have served on the Council within the past 12 months.
-Each representative serves a term of three years beginning July 1st.
+Council representatives are staff employees with not less than 1 year of full-time employment at Mercer as of June 30th of the year they are elected.
+Representatives may not hold a faculty rank, have a title of Assistant Dean or higher, Assistant Vice President or higher, and cannot have served on the Council within the previous 12 months.
+Each representative serves a term of 3 years beginning July 1st.

-The Council meets once a month unless additional meetings are necessary.
+The Council meets once a month with additional meetings as needed.

 When staff issues are presented to the Staff Council, they are communicated with the entire council members.
 If there is merit to the request/suggestion, an ad-hoc committee may be formed to investigate further and bring recommendations back to the council for further action.
 If staff bring problems or issues to the attention of Staff Council that fall within another department’s area, such as Benefits or Human Resources (i.e., sexual harassment) those issues will be forwarded to the appropriate department for resolution, with appropriate feedback as needed.